 Being “the boss” and the person running a meeting are different roles.
-In the meeting your role is no longer to tell others what to think and do; you now take responsibility for ensuring the meeting runs as effectively.
+If yo’re running the meeting your role s no longer to tell others what to think and do; you’re responsible for ensuring the meeting runs effectively.
 Control the time, pacing the meeting to meet the demands of the agenda, notice when conversations diverge from the topic and refocus the discussion.

 If you act as a facilitator your role is to get all the views of the team into the open, when you detect a concern introduce it into the discussion.
 If you don’t want those views, should you be having a meeting?

 Most importantly your role is to create an atmosphere where delegates attendees feel comfortable enough to express their opinions and politely disagree with one another.
 Stop one or two people from dominating the discussion, encourage debate and keep criticism constructive.